redwoodjs/redwood/docs/docs/tutorial/chapter1/layouts.md

 </TabItem>
 </Tabs>

-In `BlogLayout.js`, `children` is where the magic will happen.
+In `BlogLayout.{js,tsx}`, `children` is where the magic will happen.
 Any page content given to the layout will be rendered here.
 And now the pages are back to focusing on the content they care about (we can remove the import for `Link` and `routes` from `HomePage` since those are in the Layout instead).

 To actually render our layout we'll need to make a change to our routes files.
 We'll wrap `HomePage` and `AboutPage` with the `BlogLayout`, using a `<Set>`.
 Unlike pages, we do actually need an `import` statement for layouts: